redhat-cop/rhel-edge-automation-arch/README.md

     ref: main
 ```

-Be sure to change the values of `offlineToken`, `poolId`, `username`, and `password`.
+Be sure to change the values of `offlineToken`, `poolId`, `username`, and `password` to match the details for your account.
 If you are not sure how to generate an offline token for the Red Hat API, it is documented [here](https://access.redhat.com/articles/3626371#bgenerating-a-new-offline-tokenb-3).

 #### Deploy OpenShift GitOps Operator and Argo CD